opentok/opentok-rtc/README.md

 }
 ```

-To know more about how screensharing works in OpenTok, see the [guide on screensharing](tokbox.com/developer/guides/screen-sharing/).
+To know more about how screen sharing works in OpenTok, see the [guide on screen
+sharing](tokbox.com/developer/guides/screen-sharing/).

 #### Feedback